Cost of Attendance

 The following budget is based on calculations for several different student situations.
 It is general in nature.

-Tuition rates are based on the student's residency status, where the student lives and how many credit hours are taken.
+are based on the your residency status, where you live and how many credit hours you take.
 Students eligible for New Mexico resident status qualify for in-district tuition if they live within the CNM District.
 Resident students living in New Mexico, but outside the CNM District, qualify for out-of-district tuition.
-Here's more information on residency.
+Here's more information on .
 CNM also offers a senior citizen discount.

 Paying for Classes — the CNM Cashier's Office receives payments and offers payment plans split up into installments.

 - CNM’s resident tuition cost per credit hour is one of the lowest in the state at only $51 per credit hour! (for a full-time/12 credit hour student).
 New Mexico residents Full Time Tuition Cost (12 to 18 credit hours) $612.00.

 - CNM credit hours are transferable to other state universities for most Associate Programs.

 - CNM offers smaller class sizes than larger schools, meaning students can find more personal attention and one-on-one time with instructors.